Yass River railway bridge, Yass

 The Yass River railway bridge is a heritage-listed disused railway bridge that carries the decommissioned Yass Town Tramway across the Yass River at Yass in the Southern Tablelands region of New South Wales, Australia.
 It was designed by engineer C. Fischer and NSW Government Tramways and built in 1892 by O. McMasters, North Sydney (fabrication) and McGill & Son (erection).
 It is also known as the Yass Town rail bridge over Yass River and the Yass Town Truss.
-It is owned by Transport Asset Holding Entity.
+It is owned by Transport Asset Manager of New South Wales.
 It was added to the New South Wales State Heritage Register on 2 April 1999.